deeplearning4j/deeplearning4j/quickstart.md

 		import numpy
 		import pylab as pl

-  These will generate the visualizations that allow you to debug your neural nets as they train.
+These tools will generate the visualizations that allow you to debug your neural nets as they train.

 * Next, download [DL4J examples here](https://oss.sonatype.org/content/repositories/snapshots/org/deeplearning4j/deeplearning4j-examples/0.0.3.2-SNAPSHOT/).
 Just click on the latest tar.gz or .zip file somewhere near the top of the list.
 It will look something like this: